Update – What is the Best Exercise for Thyroid Disease?August 20, 2018

 Is Your Pituitary Causing Thyroid Disease?August 27, 2018

 Do you feel like your diet is affecting your thyroid?
 It probably is.
-Today, I want to explore the relationship between the keto diet and hypothyroidism – and how keto and thyroid health might be more connected than you might think (and not in a good way).
+Today, I want to explore the relationship between the keto diet and hypothyroidism.
+Particularly, how keto and thyroid health might be more connected than you might think (and not in a good way).

 I often get questions and concerns from folks that leave a lasting impact on me.
 Today, I want to address one of those messages in order to give you a thorough understanding of the relationship between keto and hypothyroidism (and what we might call “keto-induced hypothyroidism”).